ZakYeo/gpt-command/README.md

    This includes the system context in the translation.
 Meaning it will take your input command, and translate it into your operating system's Terminal-equivalent command.

 3. To query chatGPT using your own custom commands:

    `python gpt.py <command> <query>`

    Please see the section "Custom Commands" for more information.

+4. To query chatGPT continuously, use the `-c` or `--continuous` flag:

+   `python gpt.py -c`

+   This will enter a continuous shell mode where you can query chatGPT in an endless shell.
+Custom commands also supported in this mode.

 ## Custom Commands